pydantic/pydantic/docs/concepts/alias.md

 This is useful if you want to use a consistent naming convention for all fields in a model, but do not want to specify the alias for each field individually.

-??? api "API Documentation"

-   Note:
+!!! note
     Pydantic offers three built-in alias generators that you can use out of the box:

     [`to_pascal`][pydantic.alias_generators.to_pascal]<br>
     [`to_camel`][pydantic.alias_generators.to_camel]<br>
     [`to_snake`][pydantic.alias_generators.to_snake]<br>

 ### Using a callable